-• Spacing: Enter the desired spacing between repeats.
-This only applies when Repeats is set to Count:
+• Spacing: Enter the desired spacing between repeats:

 Alignment: This refers to the object being repeated.
 Choose Top to have the top of the shape aligned along the path.
 Choose Bottom to have the bottom of the shape aligned along the path.
 Choose Middle to have the center of the shape aligned along the path: